 - Any other tasks as identified by management.

-- A university degree in social work, social science, political science or related subject, preferred not required.
+- A university degree in social work, social science, political science or related subject.

 - An understanding of humanitarian principles and basic protection principles.

 - Relational skills with community engagement and mobilization.

 - Excellent interpersonal skills and high levels of self-awareness.

 - An open and respectful approach to working with communities, including people who are marginalised.

 - An understanding of women’s protection and inclusion of populations with specific needs.

 - Good writing skills in Arabic and English to record information and support the preparation of relevant reports and case studies.